 Surprisingly, you don’t get this information easily.
 That’s why we built another solution: Synder Insights.
 There, you can compare in real time how your fee expenses compare between different sales channels or payment gateways.
 This can be very helpful in your cost-benefit analysis and in keeping track of your cash flow and profitability.

-Recording your sales revenue and net profit accurately is a big challenge for many sellers, and it goes beyond just handling PayPal bookkeeping.
+Recording your sales revenue accurately can be a challenge for sellers, and it goes beyond just handling PayPal bookkeeping.
 This is what you need to know about this common issue:

-The amount you see in your bank account from PayPal doesn’t equal your sales revenue; that’s because PayPal deducts various fees and other charges first.
-And you need to track both your total sales and the net profit.
-This not only gives you a real picture of your business’s financial health but also lets you calculate your taxable income.
+The amount you see in your bank account from PayPal doesn’t equal your sales revenue (it’s your net revenue); that’s because PayPal deducts various fees and other charges first.
+And you need to track all your financials accurately.
+This not only gives you a real picture of your business’s health but also lets you calculate your taxable income.

 N.B.
 PayPal is legally required to report to the IRS your sales of goods and services when you cross the reporting threshold.